dipeshmahato3110/Quiz-demo/README.md

 # Quiz-demo
-This is a demo page for online quiz
+This is a demo page for online quiz.